Murabei-OpenSource-Codes/pybats-detection/README.md

 > The `pybats-detection` is a `python` package with routines for
 > detection of outlier and structural changes in time series using
-> Bayesian Dynamic Linear Models.
-The currently version of the package
+> Bayesian Dynamic Linear Models (DLM).
+The currently version of the
-> implements the automatic monitoring, manual intervention and
+> package implements the automatic monitoring, manual intervention and
-> smoothing.
+> smoothing for DLM’s.

 ## Installation